Mendon; Rutland County

 - Information on hunting, fishing and trapping in Vermont

 The Long-range management plan for Aitken State Forest was developed in 1990.
-A revision of the plan is expected to begin soon.
-Inventories and assessments are being done in anticipation of the upcoming planning process.
+A revision of the plan is expected to be complete soon.